Measures of inaccuracy based on Varextropy: A generating function

 \section{A generating function}

-In this section, we first present the definition of the generating function for extropy, followed by its representation as an infinite series. ّFurthermore, for two non-negative continuous random variables with identical support, we propose a set of uncertainty measures derived from varextropy and study their properties.
-One may define a generating function for the extropy $J(X)$ in the following form
+Balakrishnan et al. \cite{BalaB1} introduced a generating function for the Shannon entropy $H(X)$.
+In this section, we present the definition of the generating function for extropy, followed by its representation as an infinite series.
+We can define a generating function for the extropy $J(X)$ in the following form

 Accordingly, an infinite series representation can be expressed as

 from which we readily find